Learning the Neighborhood: Contrast-Free Multimodal Self-Supervised Molecular Graph Pretraining: Contrast-Free Multimodal Self-Supervised Pretraining

 The core principle of our approach is to learn representations by aligning the embedding of a target view with that of a related context view.
 Specifically, we represent each molecule as a 2D graph $G = (V, E)$, where $V$ is the set of nodes (atoms) and $E$ the set of edges (covalent bonds).
 For each atom $v \in V$, we include 3D coordinates $r_v \in \mathbb{R}^3$, taken from multiple conformers of the molecule.
 Using these graph and geometric features, we construct complementary context–target views that serve as inputs for our contrast-free pretraining scheme.
 Each 2D and 3D view is encoded independently, and the resulting embeddings are concatenated into a single multimodal sequence processed by a transformer~\citep{attention2017vaswani}.
 We then align the embedding of the target subgraph with that of its associated context subgraph.
 This design is loosely inspired by ESAN~\citep{esan2022bevilacqua}, but adopts a simplified variant: we use fixed-radius ego-nets to obtain complementary views during pretraining, and at fine-tuning we evaluate both linear probing on whole-graph embeddings and an aggregation of subgraph embeddings using DeepSets~\citep{deep2017zaheer}.

-\paragraph{Context–Target View Generation.} We generate complementary 2D views by sampling $k$-EgoNets, where the $k$-hop neighborhood of a node defines one subgraph and the remaining nodes and edges define its complement (see~\cref{fig:subgraph}).
+\paragraph{Context–Target View Generation.} We generate complementary 2D views by sampling $k$-EgoNets, where the $k$-hop neighborhood of a node defines one subgraph and the remaining nodes and edges define its complement (see Figure~\ref{fig:subgraph} in the Appendix).
+Specifically, we define the k-ego-net of a node as its k-hop neighbourhood with the induced connectivity.
+Building on this, we define complementary subgraphs as follows: the context consists of the k-EgoNet of an anchor node, while the target comprises the remaining edges not included in the context.
+To guarantee full edge coverage, edges on the boundary between the two subgraphs are assigned exclusively to one subgraph; boundary nodes, however, are duplicated and appear in both, ensuring the two subgraphs are edge-disjoint.
 The 3D coordinates are added to generate the corresponding 3D views for all the conformers.
 Either view can serve as the target while the other acts as context, and their roles are alternated during training to avoid prediction bias.
 We adopt fixed-radius neighborhoods with $k \in \{3,4\}$, analogous to fixed-size patches in vision-based methods~\citep{jepa2023assran}.
 Although graphs vary in size and structure, this ensures that each subgraph captures a comparable amount of local information.
+To further diversify training, we sample multiple nodes ${v_1, v_2, \dots, v_n}$ per molecule and construct their corresponding $k$-EgoNets ${E(v_1), E(v_2), \dots, E(v_n)}$, yielding multiple complementary context–target pairs without increasing dataset size.